Permaculture Design Course

 First and foremost, the PDC is a design course.
-It is not a hands on course where you actively get to grow food, build a house or ferment food… Although we do like to make yoghurt and kimchi with you (plus some other fun things), as it’s simple and powerful stuff.
-This means that while we will touch on the above topics, we will not focus on teaching you the practical skills for each one.
+It is not a hands on course where you actively get to grow food, build a house or ferment food… Although we do get our hands dirty either fermenting food or getting into the garden.
+This means that while we will cover a large range of practical topis (i.e. building, gardening), we will not focus on teaching you the practical skills for each one.
 Rather, we’re committed to teaching you foundation knowledge for each topic so you can create designs which are integrated, appropriate and darn clever.
 You can read about some of our previous PDCs here & here.
 If you’d like to learn how to learn some hands-on, practical skills – have a look at some of the exciting short workshops we’ve got coming up.

-In recent years Hannah has had the pleasure of working alongside some of the most celebrated permaculturalists in the world including David Holmgren (co-founder of permaculture), Rosemary Morrow and Dave Jacke (US author of Edible Forest Gardens).
+In recent years Hannah has had the pleasure of working alongside some of the most celebrated permaculturalists in the world including David Holmgren (co-founder of permaculture), Rosemary Morrow and Dave Jacke.
 In 2015 she was awarded the Tasmanian ‘Young Landcare Leader Award’ for her work with Good Life Permaculture and co-founding Hobart City Farm.
 You can read more about Hannah here.

 Thanks for being awesome!
 Thanks also for the shared life-experiences/knowledge of the teachers.
 One thing that really stood-out for me was the “people care” of the students, and everyone really, throughout the two weeks.
 I have never before experienced this in the many workshops, courses and places of learning/study that I have attended.
 My wish is that such a thing becomes the “normal” way of being – YEAH!